Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we looked at gravitationally produced dark matter particles with SUGRA correction.
+In this work, we looked at gravitationally produced DM particles with SUGRA corrections.
 The $\alpha$-attractor inflation model was chosen for this investigation.
 It is theoretically well-motivated and fits the observation well.
-We solve the equation \eqref{eq:mode-eq} on top of the evolving background.
-Then the Bogoliubov coefficients are re-constructed and (its modulus square) can be interpreted as particle number spectrum.
-As the vanilla scenario without SUGRA correction, the produced particle number decrease exponentially once the DM particles are roughly heavier than the inflaton.
+We solve the equation governing Fourier modes of the DM field, equation \eqref{eq:mode-eq}, on top of the evolving background.
+Then, the Bogoliubov coefficients are reconstructed and (its modulus square) can be interpreted as particle number spectrum.
+In the vanilla scenario without SUGRA corrections, the produced particle number decrease exponentially once the DM particles are roughly heavier than the inflaton and there is clear tachyonic instability.
 However, the particle production with SUGRA correction has some distinctive features.
 The phase space distribution shows no infra-red divergence due to the lack of tachyonic instability.
 Computation of the current abundance, thus, requires no cut-off.
-The isocurvature power spectrum is blue-titled ($\propto k^3$) and not constraint by CMB isocurvature non-detection.
-The required reheating temperature is shown to increase with decreasing tensor-to-scalar ratio, and higher than non SUGRA cases.
+The isocurvature power spectrum is blue-titled ($\propto k^3$) and not constrained by CMB isocurvature non-detection.
+The required reheating temperature is shown to increase with decreasing tensor-to-scalar ratio $r$, and higher than non SUGRA cases.